 “It is important to listen to your coaches during training for you to improve the areas they see as your weaknesses and strengths.
 Heeding advice from your teammates also helps you discover some bad habits that you may be making.”

-These flaws, the champ explains, are what need to be worked on during training, hence the importance of identifying them being the first step to improvement.
+These flaws, the Filipino hero explains, are what need to be worked on during training, hence the importance of identifying them being the first step to improvement.
 He adds: “In the end, you become a better athlete because of it, and your teammates will be able to see that as well in your performance during training.”

 Surround Yourself With People You Can Learn From